 You should plan on taking some time off from work.
-You can resume work when the pain and swelling subside (this can be a few weeks or more depending on what type of work you do and the procedure that was done)
+You can resume work when the pain and swelling subside (this can be a several weeks or more depending on what type of work you do)

 You should drink lots of fluids, and eat light foods at first like toast, crackers, soup and ginger ale.